 Then it got tough once I was discharged.

 We came home.
-My parents had to leave as soon as we got home from the hospital.
+My parents left as soon as we got home from the hospital (like we drove up, and they drove off).
 And so, we were on our own, with our 4 year old who wasn’t allowed in the NICU.

 We were going to have to tag team to see William and take care of our older daughter, Caroline.